We all know Black people have created or significantly contributed to many, if not most major American music genres. Genres such as:

 While segregated work crews were common, Black cowboys often worked alongside whites, indigenous Americans, and Mexican vaqueros.
 The dangerous nature of the work meant these men had to trust each other for their safety.
 Cowboys sang songs around the campfire to entertain themselves, but also to calm their cattle.
 Cattle stampedes were costly financially and physically, and there is truth to the old adage that music soothes the savage beast.

 Historians today estimate that about one in four cowboys were African-American.
-Yet another interesting aspect of cowboy history often overlooked is that cowboys were sometimes cowgirls.
-Names like Annie Oakley, Calamity Jane, and Belle Starr are fairly well known but did you know that there were also many African-American female cowboys and settlers in the old west?
+Another interesting yet overlooked aspect of cowboy history is that some cowboys were actually cowgirls.
+Names like Annie Oakley, Calamity Jane, and Belle Starr are fairly well known, but did you know that there were also many African-American female cowhands and settlers in the Old West?
 Mary Fields, aka Stagecoach Mary, Bridget “Biddy” Mason, and Cathay Williams were just a few of the Black women that helped settle the Old West.

 We know much of the Black history of cowboy songs because they were recorded for posterity by musicologist and folklorist John A. Lomax, who wrote about them in his book Cowboy Songs and Other Frontier Ballads published in 1910.

 Because cowboy songs were part of an oral tradition, it’s impossible to say who wrote a particular piece.
 Many versions of the same song might exist, with each cowboy or cowboy crew adding its own spin.